-Unfair Trade, Uncertainty Killing American Aluminum and Steel
+Unfair Trade, Uncertainty Killing American Aluminum And Steel

 Both Ron and Kameen are frustrated by the Trump administration’s failure to penalize the foreign producers whose illegal trade practices have killed steel and aluminum jobs, closed mills across the country and threatened America’s domestic capability to produce metals essential to construction of critical infrastructure and vital to the defense department to safeguard the country.

-Since the Trump administration launched the national security probes into steel and aluminum imports under Section 232 of the Trade Expansion of the Trade Expansion Act in April, imports have risen significantly.
+Since the Trump administration launched the national security probes into steel and aluminum imports under Section 232 of the Trade Expansion Act in April, imports have risen significantly.
 Steel imports are up 21 percent over last year.
 Countries like China, fearing impending penalties for predatory and illegal trade practices, dumped more than ever.

 The administration has nine months to complete the Section 232 investigation.
 It could be January before the results are announced.
 Then the president has another three months to decide what to do.
 Instead of the two months the administration initially promised, the whole process could take a year.